COSC3020/tsp-comparison-kkrweb/README.md

-//

-**Response and Explanation: ** WIP
+As evident within the output plots, the expected runtime differences and path length differences for the two were observed as expected.

-Q: The length of the tour that Held-Karp found should always be less than or equal to the tour length that Local Search found.
-Why is this?
+Though they remained within the same relative range, the output best paths found for corresponding HK and LS runs always had HK be less than or equal to the LS path length count.

+This matches what was said to be expected from the exercise directions.

+The runtimes, in contrast, changed greatly relative to one another as matrix sizes increased.

-Response: This is the case due to
+This is visually evident within the plots.

-...
+The runtimes of the LS and HK are similar with lower matrix size values, yet the HK runtime expontentially diverges upwards in runtime as matrix size increases, while the LS remains relatively constant.

+This matches the theoretical asymptotic time complexity of the two implementations.

+With LS's runtime complexity being $O(n^2)$, and HK's runtime complexity being $O(n^2 * 2^n)$.

+This asymptotic difference explains the empirical differences experienced in this actual apllication and experimentation with the values.